Annytomica/kumiko-community-hub/README.md

     - correcting like/comments view to remove clash of submission (see bug report)
     - displaying article like and comment counts on homepage
     - fixing cloudinary http bug
+    - automated testing of difficult or novel features

 - [Top Coder](https://www.topcoder.com/thrive/articles/project-management-on-github) for tutorial on how to use GitHub projects for Agile project management